 Tips From Vince Crisler, Dark Cubed

-Vince, founder of Dark Cubed, believes that building a community is crucial.
+Vince, founder of Dark Cubed, believes that building a community is crucial for startups.
 A strong community leads to word-of-mouth awareness and results in user growth.
 Sharing thoughts with your community, whether through blogs or social media interaction, can also help strengthen that bond.
 Vince actively uses Twitter as one of his outreach platforms.
 He is able to communicate quickly and efficiently with his audience in an engaging way.

 The Dark Cubed marketing strategy isn’t confined to the online world.
 Vince often capitalizes on press and public relations events, like Collision Conference.
 Meeting people on the floor gives the brand a face, a person users can feel comfortable communicating with.

 “What would happen if we thought about cyber security as a resource problem instead of a technology problem?” https://t.co/2CHu6U4jTS

 Like Atlas Informatics, Vince agrees that having an explainer video has been helpful in marketing his product.
 Being able to clearly outline product features and capabilities through video helps increase engagement among users.